-The Paramount Theatre and Visual Arts Center includes an Education and Outreach Program that supports the mission of the Paramount by enhancing and expanding arts education opportunities in Central Minnesota through:
+The Paramount Theatre and Visual Arts Center includes an Education and Outreach Department that supports the mission of the Paramount by enhancing and expanding arts opportunities in Central Minnesota through:

 - Workshops for classroom and arts teachers to meet their staff development needs

-- Residency programs on and off site to enhance learning/life in school and community settings for participants of all ages.
+- Residency programs on and off site to enhance school and community settings for participants of all ages and abilities.

 Paramount Visual Art Center & River’s Edge Convention Center Field-Trip Opportunities